Payments

 Familiar Payment Flow

-Operates with system-defined payment logic — preserving existing authorization, tokenisation, and settlement workflows
+Operates with system-native payment logic — preserving existing authorisation, balance management, and transaction workflows across closed-loop and open-loop payment systems

 Custom Design